8 Tips for Making Your Halloween Pumpkins Last Longer

 Despite the fact that Halloween decor is in full force, we all can agree that there is nothing scarier than a sunken, sad pumpkin.
-Don't let your festive pumpkins go from sweet to scary.
-Put on a delightful display all season long with these tricks to extend the life of your pumpkins.
+Don't let your festive carved pumpkins go from sweet to scary.
+Put on a delightful display all season long with these easy tricks to extend the life of your Halloween pumpkins.
+We'll show you how to make your pumpkin last longer with our ingenious tips (plus must-have products!).
+Just a few simple steps will help you love your carved pumpkins for longer.

 Handle with Care

-To maximize the life of your pumpkins, try your best to keep your hands off them.
-The only time you should touch your fruit is when you pick it at the patch, when you unload it from your car, and when you clean it.
-At the patch, pick the pumpkin up around the fruit instead of gripping the stem—a broken stem means a shorter pumpkin life.
+To maximize the life of your carved pumpkins, try your best to keep your hands off them.
+The only time you should touch your fruit is when you pick it, when you unload it from your car, and when you clean it.
+After you pick the best pumpkin in the patch, pick the pumpkin up around the fruit instead of gripping the stem—a broken stem means a shorter pumpkin life.

 Location Is Key

 If you plan on keeping your pumpkins outside, be sure to place them in a dry, shaded spot—like a covered porch—for the entire season.
-Too much hot sun will speed up a pumpkin's decaying process, as will wet rain.
-Moisture from rain can lead to mold and mush, which no one wants on their festive pumpkins!
+Too much hot sun will speed up a pumpkin's decaying process, as will rain.
+Moisture from rain can lead to mold and mush, which no one wants on their beautiful pumpkins!
+Plus, those pumpkins will look gorgeous on your festive fall front porch.

 Give Them a Bath